krzentner/language-world/data/text-davinci-003-old/chain_md/basketball-0.md

     Steps:  1.
-Put gripper above the ball  2.
-Grab the ball with the gripper  3.
-Line the ball up with the hoop  4.
-Throw the ball into the hoop
+Position gripper above the ball  2.
+Drop gripper around ball  3.
+Close gripper around ball  4.
+Move robot with gripper towards the hoop  5.
+Shoot ball towards the hoop
-    To start, move the gripper above the ball.
+    First, put the gripper above the ball, so that we don't bump it while trying to grab it.
-    - When the robot's gripper is not vertically aligned with the ball, the robot should put gripper above ball.
+    - When the robot's gripper is not above the ball, the robot should place gripper above ball.
-    If the ball becomes right of the gripper, go back to putting the gripper above the ball.
-Because the ball is round, check if the gripper is lined up with it from the side instead of around it.
+    If the gripper isn't around the ball, put it around the ball.
-    - When ball is not right of the robot's gripper and ball is not side aligned with the robot's gripper, the robot should grab ball.
+    - When the robot's gripper is not around ball and the robot's gripper is open, the robot should drop gripper around ball.
-    As long the gripper is still mostly around the ball and the ball isn't lined up with the hoop, line up the ball with the hoop.
+    Once the gripper is around the ball, close it to make sure we securely have it.
-    - When the robot's gripper is side aligned with the ball and the ball is not horizontally aligned with hoop, the robot should align ball to hoop.
+    - When the robot's gripper is around ball and the robot's gripper is open, the robot should close gripper around ball.
-    If the ball is lined up with the hoop to the side, throw it.
+    Move the robot with the ball towards the hoop at a reasonable angle and speed.
-    - When ball is horizontally aligned with hoop, the robot should throw ball into hoop.
+    - When the robot is near the hoop, the robot should shoot the ball towards the hoop.